 There has been so much rain that the trail was being drenched by “streams” that have sprung from the steep slopes of the lake’s western shore.
 Peaked Brook was raging.
 I followed the red trail up to the bridge that now crosses the brook and made my way along the new trail.

 The trail follows a route that hunters, fisherman and skiers have used for decades.
-I’d been through this col thrice before the trail was cut.
+I’d been through this col three times before the trail was re-cut.
 Once in summer on a scouting expedition, and twice in winter on skis.
 The forest I remembered was majestic, with big, widely spaced trees.

 I was a bit concerned that the new trail would diminish the awe I’d felt moving through this forest in the past.
-But the trail has been beautifully cut and in my opinion, hardly impacts the wildness of the walk.
+But the trail has been beautifully cut and in my opinion at this time, hardly impacts the wildness of the walk.

 As I approached the height-of-land, I was amazed at how much water was still coming down the seasonal stream I was following.
 As I crested the col, I saw that all the water flowing past me was pouring from an impressive beaver dam.